 If you think about it, reading books or documents on your screen is probably more natural when viewed in portrait mode.
 Books, magazines, printed documents and eBook readers like the Kindle are all oriented in this way.
 You won’t find much at your local library which you can read in a landscape view.
 A lot of people have netbooks such as EeePC nowadays because they are small and portable.
 You might consider rotating the screen so that you can read PDFs, eBooks and other documents in A4 format more comfortably and thereby turning the computer into an eBook reader.

 For most displays, it’s pretty easy to rotate your viewable area by 90 degrees and switching between landscape and portrait views.
 Also, if you have a computer attached to a projector, the default view will most likely be upside down, so you will need to rotate your screen 180 degrees to get the image the right way up.

 The first method is to try looking if your display adapter driver supports rotating display or not, many of them do.
 You should be able to right click on the desktop and select your display adapter’s properties, or get access through the Control Panel.

-If you have an nVidia display adapter the option is easy navigating to.
+If you have an nVidia display adapter the option to rotate your monitor is easy navigating to.
 Simply open the nVidia Control Panel, make sure the Display tree is open on the left and click on Rotate Display.
 Then you can use the radio buttons or the arrows to rotate the display to the required setting.
 You can rotate 90 degrees to the right or left and also a 180 degree flip.